-During 2022, the following Employment arrangements were in effect: an amended and restated employment agreement with our CEO and written employment offer letters with each of our other Named Executive Officers.
+During 2023, we executed new employment agreements with each of our Named Executive Officers.
 For details regarding these arrangements, see "Summary Compensation Table - Executive Employments Agreements" herein.

 Each of these Executive Employment Agreements provides for severance payments and benefits in the event of the termination of the Named Executive Officer's employment under certain circumstances, as described below the section entitled "Post-Employment Compensation" in this Compensation Discussion and Analysis.